a17levine/a17levine.github.io/_posts/2015-09-15-shower-efficiency.markdown

 <div id="water-usage-chart-per-household-post-valve" style="min-width: 310px; height: 400px; margin: 0 auto"></div>

 Before we installed the shower valve, showers accounted for the most water usage in our house.
 After the valve was installed, the washing machine became the largest user of water.
-I had always been curious about this because I knew my washing machine uses a ton of water but we clearly dwarfed it's usage with shower water.
+I had always been curious about this because I knew my washing machine uses a ton of water but we clearly dwarfed its usage with shower water.

 (This accounts for 4 laundry sessions a month.
 Each session with 2 loads, lights and darks.)